 Flood waters must either affect at least two properties or cover at least two acres of land.
 That means water from outside your property must rise and cause damage to yours and at least one other home.
 Flood waters are categorized as the “unusual rapid accumulation or runoff or surface waters” including an overflow of inland or tidal waters.

-A Mississippi flood insurance policy won’t provide coverage if your home’s plumbing or water heater leaks and causes water damage.
+Flood insurance in Mississippi won’t provide coverage if your home’s plumbing or water heater leaks and causes water damage.
 Your homeowners policy is for water damage caused by plumbing or appliances.

-Unless a flood as described above is the cause of a backup and overflow, sewer system or sump pump overflows are not considered a flood even though that might come from outside your home.
+Unless a flood, as described above, is the cause of a backup and overflow, sewer system or sump pump overflows are not considered a flood, even though they might come from outside your home.

 Now, there are times when your homeowners policy might cover damage from water outside your home.
-If wind driven rain such as in a hurricane creates an opening in your home’s roof, windows, doors, or walls, your homeowners insurance can cover the damage.
-But, (there’s always a but) if that same rain water were to collect on the ground surface and then enter your home, that would be considered a flood and NOT covered by your homeowners policy.
+Suppose wind-driven rain, such as in a hurricane, creates an opening in your home’s roof, windows, doors, or walls.
+In that case, your homeowners insurance can cover the damage.
+But, (there’s always a but) if that same rainwater were to collect on the ground surface and then enter your home, that would be considered a flood and NOT covered by your homeowners policy.
 That’s what this whole flood insurance thing is for.

 What about endorsements or riders added to homeowners policies that cover some flood events?

-Those endorsement are indeed available on some homeowners policies (not all).
-Those endorsements are meant to cover sewer overflow or backups that cause damage to your home and that does sometimes happen during a flood.
-However, the dollar amount that these policy additions can pay is often far less than a separate flood policy would pay.
+Those endorsements are indeed available on some homeowners policies (not all).
+Those endorsements are meant to cover sewer overflow or backups that cause damage to your home, and that does sometimes happen during a flood.
+However, the dollar amount these policy additions can pay is often far less than a separate flood policy would pay.

 When should I get a flood insurance policy?

 No time like the present!
 That’s because flood insurance includes a waiting period of 30 days before the policy takes effect.
-This is to prevent people from waiting until waters are rising and flooding is inevitable.
+This prevents people from waiting until water rises and flooding is inevitable.
 Insurance companies got wise to that years ago when people waited until the last minute to purchase flood policies resulting in millions and millions and millions of dollars in claims.